jessmahone/local_news_100_communities/README.md

 ## 🚀 Motivation

 This project began as part of my work at the DeWitt Wallace Center for Media and Democracy and reflects my interest in transforming messy, real-world data into structured insights that support decision-making in media and beyond.
+Local news data is often fragmented and hard to analyze at scale; this project demonstrates how raw content data can be structured for strategic insight.

 ## 🧰 Tools & Technologies